sird3n/Den58-nam/README.md

-- 👋 Hi, I’m @Den58-nam
+- 👋 Hi, I’m Ihemba Simon
-- 👀 I’m interested in android game development and data scienc.
+- 👀 I’m interested in data science.
-- 🌱 I’m currently learning Java and Python.
+- 🌱 I’m currently a sophomore informatics student.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me isimonden@gmai.com